 Before starting your website, create a document for your website copy.
 A website copy is a fancy way of saying website wording.
 This includes your page breakdown and the wording you would like on each.

 For example, my clients like to start with their About Page.
-We write out a description for their business, their mission statement, and a personal description about them.
+We write out a description for their business, their mission statement, and a personal description of them.

 Next, we create a list of benefits or solutions that customers or clients will gain from purchasing their services/products.

 When it comes to launching the perfect site, your website does not have to be launched as the perfect representation of the next 5 years of your business.
 A website grows with you as your business grows!
 So, expect to add new information and make updates throughout the year.

 If you’re just starting your business or are new to having a website, I recommend starting small with a quality Home Page, About Page, Service or Product Page, and Contact Page.
 These 4 primary navigation pages should be everything you need to start sharing your work online!
 (Very few small businesses need to launch with more than this, and very few website visitors will take the time to look at more pages than these.)

 Once you’re ready to add more info or offers, you can easily add-on to what you already have.

 Struggling to create the copy for your website?
 No worries!
 There are several great copywriters that are experts in conveying messages online.
 If you don’t have the budget to pay a copywriter, you can find several great copy templates on Pinterest.
 (Note: If you choose to work with a web designer, most will require that your copy be completed before designing your site.)

 In addition to creating website copy, quality photography for your site is a must-have!
 I highly recommend investing in a website photoshoot to capture portraits and lifestyle imagery of you in your element.